Harry-Hopkinson/Chess/README.md

-# Chess-School-Project
-The code for the Chess School Project
+# Chess in Python for a School Project